Sign up for Funding Circle newsletter!

 If you’re having a difficult time finding a California-specific business loan, consider applying for a loan with an alternative lender.
 Online lending platforms typically offer businesses more flexibility when it comes to loan type and terms.

-At Funding Circle, for example, businesses can borrow $25,000 to $500,000 for up to five years with interest rates starting at 4.99%.
+At Funding Circle, for example, businesses can borrow up to five years with competitive interest rates.
 Plus, you can get a decision in as little as 24 hours after applying.
 These are just a few of the California business owners who’ve used a Funding Circle loan to grow their operations: